Round 1 | Round 2 Cycle A | Round 2 Cycle B | Round 3 Cycle A | Round 3 Cycle B |Round 4 Cycle A

 Oregon Shakespeare Festival

-Stephanie Ybarra, Director of Special Artistic Projects at the Public Theater (New York City) will participate in a professional development curriculum that includes in enhancing her Spanish language knowledge, facilitation skills, attending the Creative Placemaking Leadership Summit, and an observership with community-based theater collective, Grupo Cultural Yuyachkani in Lima Peru to study how practices around activating grass-roots community issues, mobilization and advocacy.
-These experiences will greatly inform and enhance her leadership of The Public’s Mobile Unit.
+Stephanie Ybarra, Director of Special Artistic Projects at the Public Theater (New York City) participated in a professional development curriculum that included enhancing her Spanish language knowledge, facilitation skills, attending the Creative Placemaking Leadership Summit, and an observership with community-based theater collective, Grupo Cultural Yuyachkani in Lima Peru to study how practices around activating grass-roots community issues, mobilization and advocacy.
+These experiences informd and enhanced her leadership of The Public’s Mobile Unit.

 Two River Theater

-Kelvin Dinkins, Jr., General Manager of Two River Theater (Red Bank, NJ) will complete a fellowship in the Banff Centre for Leadership's "New Fundamentals: Leadership for the Creative Ecology" program in Canada, and will investigate the development of new models for arts organizations as well as collective action and EDI within the Los Angeles and Seattle arts communities.
-Doing so will bring best practices and resources to Two River Theater in service of inclusion and connectivity with underrepresented populations in the Red Bank community.
+Kelvin Dinkins, Jr., General Manager of Two River Theater (Red Bank, NJ) completed a fellowship in the Banff Centre for Leadership's "New Fundamentals: Leadership for the Creative Ecology" program in Canada, and investigated the development of new models for arts organizations as well as collective action and EDI within the Los Angeles and Seattle arts communities.
+His goal was to bring best practices and resources to Two River Theater in service of inclusion and connectivity with underrepresented populations in the Red Bank community.

-Brenna C. Thomas, Development Director at HERE (New York, NY) will plan for next steps at HERE by attending a three-day course in Capital Campaign management through Indiana University's Lilly School of Philanthropy; lead quarterly online convenings with peers from similar sized organizations to discuss the nature of individual giving across the country; and attend the 2017 TCG National Conference to network with a wider circle of peers and share findings.
+Brenna C. Thomas, Development Director at HERE (New York, NY) attended a three-day course in Capital Campaign management through Indiana University's Lilly School of Philanthropy; lead quarterly online convenings with peers from similar sized organizations to discuss the nature of individual giving across the country; and attended the 2017 TCG National Conference to network with a wider circle of peers and share findings.

 New Conservatory Theatre Center